rdeits/iris-distro/Readme.md

 	inflate_region.m

-It requires Mosek (with Mosek Fusion) to be installed.
-Installing Mosek Fusion involves adding a `.jar` file to your Matlab javaclasspath.
-I put the following into my `startup.m` file (you can find this file by typing `edit startup` at the Matlab console):

-	javaaddpath('/Users/rdeits/locomotion/lib/mosek/7/tools/platform/osx64x86/bin/mosekmatlab.jar');
+The MATLAB implementation requires the Mosek toolbox for MATLAB, and the Python implementation currently requires both Mosek and Gurobi.
 The code is distributed as a MATLAB package, so only the `matlab` directory (the one that contains the "+iris" folder) needs to be added to your MATLAB path.
-You should be able to test it by running:
+You should be able to test it by running (in MATLAB):

 	>>> import iris.test.*;
 	>>> test_poly_2d;